MatthieuFra/jsPsychPDS/index.md

 > Participants in a continuous evaluation experiment are asked to repeatedly judge some perceptual/cognitive attribute as the stimulus unfolds in time (e.g., a musical composition or a soundscape).
 This jsPsych implementation use keyboards responses that can be pressed during the listening of the stimulus.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>